ethereum-attestation-service/eas-docs-site/docs/getting--started/javascript.md

 }
 ```

-### Creating on-chain attestations
+### Creating On-chain Attestations

 The `attest` function allows you to create an on-chain attestation for a specific schema.
 This function takes an object with the following properties:

 - `schema`: The UID of the schema for which the attestation is being created.
 - `data`: An object containing the following properties:
   - `recipient`: The Ethereum address of the recipient of the attestation.
   - `expirationTime`: A Unix timestamp representing the expiration time of the attestation.
 Use `0` for no expiration.
   - `revocable`: A boolean indicating whether the attestation is revocable or not.
   - `refUID`: (Optional) The UID of a referenced attestation.
 Use `ZERO_BYTES32` if there is no reference.
   - `data`: The encoded data for the attestation, which should be generated using the `SchemaEncoder` class.

 The function returns a Promise that resolves to the UID of the newly created attestation.